 Michael Sheetz

-Michael Sheetz is a reporter at CNBC who covers space industry news.
-He joined CNBC in 2015 and has been covering transportation and markets since then.
-Michael began full-time coverage of space in early 2020, contributing across CNBC's global content offerings.
-He is an alumnus of the 2016 Dow Jones News Fund and a Founder's Scholar from The King's College.
-He has a bachelor of the arts in Politics, Philosophy and Economics, double-minoring in Journalism and Theology.
+Michael Sheetz is a reporter for CNBC News who specializes in covering the transportation and space industries.
+He began full-time coverage of space in early 2020 and has contributed to various CNBC platforms, including digital reporting and television programming.
+Michael is an alumnus of the Dow Jones News Fund and a Founder's Scholar from The King's College, where he earned a Bachelor of Arts degree in Politics, Philosophy, and Economics.
+He also minors in Journalism and Theology.

 The Daily's Verdict